 Researchers still debate whether breast implants can affect nursing.
 There are many studies that have looked at factors that may affect a woman’s success at breastfeeding.
 Some of these factors are type of surgery and implant.

-Of the three incision sites, the periareolar incision leaves the least visible scar.
+Of the 3 incision sites, the periareolar incision leaves the least visible scar.
 Some studies suggest that women who have a breast implant through this incision have a harder time breastfeeding than women who have axillary or inframammary incisions.
 This may be because surgery around the nipple involves cutting milk ducts and nerves.

 Damaged ducts and nerves can affect the amount and delivery of milk.
-Nerves are important for breastfeeding because they trigger the brain to make prolactin and oxytocin, two hormones that affect milk production.
+Nerves are important for breastfeeding because they trigger the brain to make prolactin and oxytocin, 2 hormones that affect milk production.
 Damaged ducts will also limit milk delivery.